-Before there was even a settlement in the area where Baxter Springs, Kansas would be established, the natural mineral springs was a popular stop with the Osage Indians as they traveled toward their summer hunting grounds.
+Before there was even a settlement in the area where Baxter Springs, Kansas would be established, the natural mineral springs were a popular stop with the Osage Indians as they traveled toward their summer hunting grounds.
 Believing that the mineral springs had miraculous healing properties, Chief Black Dog and members of his tribe routed their trek through here to take part in the flowing springs.
 Though long gone today, these springs once surged just south of what is now East Seventh Street in Baxter Springs.

 In the spring of 1849, the Reverend John Baxter, his wife, and eight children moved from Missouri to 160 acres of land near Spring River.
 Flowing from the side of a hill near the Military Road that ran between Fort Scott and Fort Gibson was the natural spring that the Osage Indians had long visited.
 Near the spring, he set up “Baxter’s Place,” an inn and general store.
 However, Baxter would not live to see the city that would eventually take his name.
 The Reverend Baxter, who was well known in the area as a gun-toting preacher, was gunned down in a property dispute in 1859.

 Fort Blair, also referred to as Fort Baxter, was established in the spring of 1862 to protect Kansas residents against the frequent attacks from Confederate regular and guerilla forces during the Civil War.
 Located north of the springs, it was here that the battle referred to as the Baxter Springs Massacre occurred.
 Confederate guerillas, under the command of William Quantrill, struck the fort around noon on October 6, 1863, then moved on to massacre a contingent of troops being led toward Fort Smith by General James G. Blunt.
 Nearly 100 Union soldiers were killed in the guerilla attack and are buried in the Baxter Springs Cemetery, just west of the city.